Watches & Wonders 2022: Cartier presents an impressive collection of novelties

-The world of graphics and geometry is Cartier’s carte blanche, and treating watch aficionados to more excitement are new iterations and re-imaginations from its collections of iconic shapes.
+The world of graphics and geometry is Cartier’s carte glance, and treating watch aficionados to more excitement are new iterations and re-imaginations from its collections of iconic shapes.

 Cartier’s horological creations are capable of evolving and establishing themselves across time periods with perpetual relevance.
 It is a question of mastery, translated into the most recent interpretations of iconic designs.
 In the spirit of timelessness, the purity of form of the Tank and Pasha de Cartier for instance, will always be contemporary and everlasting.